"False positives" scandal: 2008 Soacha case

-As a precedent between August 7, 2002 and August 6, 2004, more than six thousand people were released from liberty, violating agreements and norms established within human rights.
+As a precedent between August 7, 2002 and August 6, 2004, more than six thousand people were arrested, violating agreements and norms established within human rights.
 Many of the cases lacked due process.
-Thus, for this period there were arrests without substantiated evidence, mass arrests that ignored international law amid military operations and arrests used as a mechanism for political persecution.
+Thus, for this period there were arrests without substantiated evidence, mass arrests that ignored international law amid military operations, and arrests used as a mechanism for political persecution.

-The scandal broke in 2008, when 22 men from Soacha who had been recruited for work were found dead several hundred miles away.
+The false positives scandal broke out in 2008, when 22 men from Soacha who had been recruited for work were found dead several hundred miles away in Ocaña, and their families demanded explanations from the government.
 A recruiter later testified that he had received $500 from the Colombian military for each man he recruited and delivered to them.
 In June 2012, six members of the army were sentenced to long prison sentences in that case.

 After the 2008 Soacha discoveries, defense minister Juan Manuel Santos denied knowledge of the scheme, fired 27 officers including three generals and changed the army's body count system.
 General Mario Montoya, commander of the Colombian Army, resigned on November 4, 2008.
 President Alvaro Uribe ordered the cases to be handled by civilian courts to ensure impartiality.

-According to reports in 2009, both Defense Minister Santos and President Uribe have claimed that there were cases of false denunciations where legitimate killings were presented as "false positives" in order to stain the name of the military and undermine military morale.
+According to reports in 2009, both former Defense Minister Santos and ex-President Uribe have claimed that there were cases of false claims, where legitimate killings were presented as "false positives" in order to stain the name of the military and undermine military morale.

 Earlier cases

 Accusations of similar cases had occurred much earlier.
 A recently declassified 1990 cable by U.S. Ambassador Thomas McNamara reported on a case involving nine men who were killed by the military, dressed in military fatigues and presented as guerrilleros.
-Similar extrajudicial executions have been reported throughout the 1990s.
+Similar extrajudicial executions had been reported throughout the 1990s.
+In a 2011 magazine article published by CINEP, from the 951 cases reported, at least 730 victims were during Uribe Velez's presidency, with an increase of 50% in his second term (2006-2010), coinciding with the Permanent Ministerial Directive No. 29 of 2005 signed by his Defense Minister at the time, Camilo Ospina Bernal, detailing the parameters of the benefits received from "combat kills".